MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 - Results of the assessment include actionable steps to resolve each issue and customized remediation scripts where applicable.
 The assessment report can be customized for each environment and tailored to specific requirements.
 Learn more at [SQL Vulnerability Assessment](https://docs.microsoft.com/sql/relational-databases/security/sql-vulnerability-assessment).

 SMO:
-- Fixed issue where *HasMemoryOptimizedObjects* was throwing exception on Azure.
+- Fixed issue where *HasMemoryOptimizedObjects were throwing exception on Azure.
 - Added support for new CATALOG_COLLATION feature.

 Always On Dashboard: